ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

   2. Determine which of the two halves is crossed first by the ray:
       * If only one half is crossed, analyze only that one;
       * If both are crossed, first analyze the one intersected for smaller values of $t$.
-  3. The process continues until a terminal node is reached: at that point, analyze all triangles in the node using the linear algorithm.
+  3. The traversal continues until a leaf node is reached.
+At that point, analyze all triangles in the node using the linear algorithm.

 - For the Oceania tree, in the case of a perfectly balanced KD-tree (50%–50%), fewer than 25 comparisons are needed to determine the intersection with a ray.